dmbarbour/wikilon/docs/ABCRT.md

 * scientific computing on very large data sets
 * graphics processing with meshes and textures

 In these cases, and likely others, we will wish to surpass our limited 4GB arena or at least reduce pressure memory and copying for very large objects.
-External resources will continue to model *pure values*.
-However, as with arrays, we can update in place if we know there is no sharing and we have appropriate accelerators.
+External resources will continue to model pure values.
+However, as with arrays, we can update in place when we know there is no sharing and we have appropriate accelerators.

 Accelerators and accelerated data models, such as arrays, are essential for external resources.
-They allow us to perform deep observations, transforms, and updates without picking a structure apart.
-Consequently, external resources aren't great for ad-hoc data structures, but may prove especially convenient in cases like *arrays*
+These allow us to perform deep observations, transforms, and updates without picking a structure apart.
+Consequently, external resources aren't great for ad-hoc data structures.
+Arrays, especially of fixed-width data (binaries, for example), are the more tempting targets.

+To support suspension, checkpointing, persistence, and resumption of computations, it is necessary that any representation of external resources include a description on how to recover access to it.
+Some form of specialized stowage might work for this concern.
+Use of external files is also feasible, though may be more problematic: when we return to an earlier checkpoint, we should have access to the earlier representation despite any potential updates.

+, but may prove especially convenient for binary arrays

  to perform any meaningful observations or updates.
 Accelerators allow us to perform